vorlie/IotaPlayer/README.md

 ### User Interface

 - **Accent Color:**
-  - With settings page added, you can change most of the settings directly from the application.
+  - With the settings page added, you can change most of the settings directly from the application.
   - **Use System Accent Color:** Use the system's accent color.
+(Windows and macOS only)
     - In order to use the system's accent color, you must set the `automatic` value for the `colorization_color` in the [config.json](config.json#L15) file.
   - **Set your own Accent Color:** Specify the hex color code of the accent color.
     - In order to use your own accent color, you must set the `your_hex_color` value for the `colorization_color` in the [config.json](config.json#L15) file.